AhmedKamal/ahmedkamal.github.io/README.md

-# ahmedkamal.github.io
+# ahmedkamal.me

-I used the theme of Haacked and David Ebbo Blog  :)
+Thanks to @AhmedAlaa23 for helping with designing this cover :)